Graduate Programs Spotlight

 NSCP-ISPP is Awarded for Commitment to Dietetics

 The Nutritional Science Certificate Program - Individualized Supervised Practice Pathway (NSCP-ISPP) program was recently awarded an Award of Excellence from the Academy of Nutrition and Dietetics President - for our commitment to dietetic education, continual professional, development and lifelong learning.
 This was presented to the ISSP program in October 2016 at the National Food and Nutrition Conference in Boston.
-They were 1 of 4 nutrition programs in the nation to receive it.
+They were one of four nutrition programs in the nation to receive it.

 American Studies Alums to Open New Magnet School

 American Studies alums Diane Wilson ('13) and Heather Penrod ('14) will open a new Magnet school at Reseda High School: the Arts, Media and Entertainment Magnet next year (2016-2017) for 9th and 10th grade.
 The school will add 11th grade the following year, and the year after that, the school will educate 9th through 12th graders.
 Wilson and Penrod are partnering with professional groups such as Pepperdine University, Center Stage Opera, Creator-Up, and Creative Industry Adopt-A-School Program to enhance their curriculum.